KillerOfPie/upkg/README.md

 	remove
 		Remove a package(s) by name

 	search
 		search for package(s) by name

 	update
 		Update local catalog then Upgrade Packages -> Upgrades installed packages which have a newer version

 	locate FILE
 		Find the package which provides FILE

 	info
 		Print information about a package

 	list
 		list the files installed with a package

 	version
-		version of that tool and the underlying package manager
+		version of a package(s) by name

 ```
 It is like a new generic package manager, which will proxy command line to the underlying system package manager (rpm, yum, apt, pacman, you name it).
 Said differently: an "alias script" for package managers, a "proxy script" for package managers